G4br13L-J/spark-scala_First_project/README.md

 - How Spark builds and optimizes execution plans
 - How to use the Structured API (DataFrames, SQL, expressions)
 - Core concepts of lazy evaluation, AST, and window functions

-## 🎥 Reference

-This project is based on the [Apache Spark Tutorial Series](https://www.youtube.com/playlist?list=PLrnPJCHvNZuDQ-jWPw13-wY2J57Z6epxk) by **Philipp Brunenberg** on YouTube, which covers the complete content implemented here.